adamniedzielski/blog/_posts/2021-09-17-the-joy-of-slow-programming.md

 A month or two have passed and guess what?
 I found myself in a need for a new apartment.
 Yes, I had to move out from my flat share and find a new apartment for myself.
-The application that I originally developed for my friend became my own hope on the cruel Berlin flat market.
+The application that I originally developed for my friend became a useful tool for my own apartment search.

 I was particularly interested in scoring an apartment in one of the housing associations (Wohnungsgenossenschaften), because they provide stable and secure